- Kia has introduced an eco-friendly concept of its new EV3 crossover in South Korea.

 Starting outside, plastic recovered from scrapped vehicles was used to make the concept’s bumpers and liftgate.
 They’re joined by a composite material that uses natural fibers as well as biopolymers derived from nature.
 This is used on the roof, rear spoiler, and mirror caps.

 The eco-friendly upgrades continue inside with the use of “non-edible natural materials.”
-While that may sound a bit odd, the center console and steering wheels are wrapped in Apple Skin.
+While that may sound a bit odd, the center console and steering wheel are wrapped in Apple Skin.
 It’s a leather-like material that is made by pulverizing apple waste from the food industry.

 If apples aren’t your thing, the wireless smartphone charger is wrapped in mushroom waste-based leather.
 This isn’t a new idea, as Cadillac used Fine Mycelium on the charging mats and the door pockets of the Sollei concept.